-Of justice there was little.
+There was little justice.
 The government could imprison anyone for as long as it liked without trial.
-The sufferings of the poor were very severe: they bore the burden of taxation (nobles and higher clergy were exempt) and were liable to be conscripted, either into the militia or for forced labor gangs on the roads or in the mines.
-Everywhere there was anger and resentment, and it was all too easy for violence to break out.
+The poor bore the burden of taxation (nobles and higher clergy were exempt) and were liable to be conscripted, either into the militia or for forced labor gangs on the roads or in the mines.
+Anger and resentment were widespread (Fig 1).

 By 1789 the situation in France had become desperate.
 The country, weakened by expensive and mainly unsuccessful foreign wars, was bankrupt; moreover, there had been a bad harvest and the poor were hungrier than ever.
-The King, Louis XVI, was a kindly man, anxious to do something to relieve the suffering; but he was also very weak, and much too much under the influence of his proud and foolish young wife Marie Antoinette.
+The King, Louis XVI (1754–1793) was also weak and much influenced by his proud and foolish young wife Marie Antoinette.

 Storming of the Bastille

-Louis, in his despair, decided to summon the French Parliament (known as the States-General) on May 5, 1789.
-This caused great excitement, for the people hoped that reforms would soon be carried out.
-But as time went by and nothing happened they became disappointed.
-The Third Estate (the middle and lower classes) swore on June 20, 1789 not to disperse from the assembly until reform had been promised.
-In reply the King ordered them to leave the hall, and also dismissed Necker, his most liberal minister.
+The Third Estate swore not to disperse from the assembly until reform had been promised.
+In reply the King ordered them to leave the hall, and also dismissed Jacques Necker (1732–1804), his most popular and liberal minister.
 At this the people of Paris rose in an uproar.
-They seized arms from a military barracks and marched on the Bastille, the grim, hated prison, where, it was believed, many innocent people were incarcerated.
+On July 14, 1789, they seized arms from a military barracks and marched on the Bastille, the grim, hated prison, where, it was believed, many innocent people were incarcerated.
 After a few hours the governor was induced to surrender, and the crowd, frantic with excitement, poured in.
-They massacred the guards and set free the prisoners – there were only a handful.
+They massacred the guards and set free the prisoners – of which there were only a handful it turned out.
 Then they razed the building to the ground.

 The first years